L.A. County Sheriff’s Deputy Released After Being Arrested on Suspicion of DUI in Palmdale Crash, Relieved of Duty

 He was arrested after allegedly ramming his 2004 Chevrolet Colorado pickup into five other vehicles parked along 38400 block of 30th Street East around 2:45 a.m.
 Sunday.

 Smith had allowed his truck to veer into the right shoulder just north of Avenue Q-6, the California Highway Patrol said in a news release.
-The parked cars were smashed together as result of the force, said CHP Sgt.
+The parked cars became lodged together as result of the force, said CHP Sgt.
 Steve Geraty, who was at the scene.

+At least one Mazda involved was totaled, said Marina Lopez, who lives on the street and said that car belonged to her son.

+Lopez said she was jarred awake by the sound of the crash, which occurred right outside her bedroom window.

+Investigators believe Smith was under the influence of alcohol at the time.
+He could be seen completing field sobriety and breathalyzer tests in footage from the scene.

+The deputy then appeared to break down in tears as he was handcuffed and arrested.

-No one was injured as result, but investigators believe Smith was under the influence of alcohol at the time.
-He was taken into custody at about 4:10 a.m. and released just before 5 p.m.
+Smith was taken into custody at about 4:10 a.m. and released just before 5 p.m.

 The 24-year-old Palmdale resident is scheduled to appear in court on Sept.
 21.

-Nishida was working to determine whether Smith had been placed on paid or unpaid leave.
+Sheriff's officials were unable to confirm whether he had been placed on paid or unpaid leave.